Azure/azure-sdk/docs/android/design.md

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

+{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accepts an instance of the appropriate Azure Core credential abstraction.

+> TODO : Determine the appropriate credential abstractions for a mobile context.

 {% include requirement/MUST id="android-auth-support" %} support all authentication techniques that the service supports and that make sense in a mobile context.
 Service principal authentication generally does not make sense, for example.

+> TODO: Determine what are the supported authentication scenarios, which credential types will represent them and where will said types reside (Azure Core, Azure Identity, etc.)

+{% include requirement/MUSTNOT id="android-auth-no-token-persistence" %} persist, cache, or reuse security credentials.
+Security credentials should be considered short lived to cover both security concerns and credential refresh situations.

-{% include requirement/MUST id="android-auth-azure-core" %} use credential and authentication policy implementations from the Azure Core library where available.
+{% include requirement/MUST id="android-auth-azure-core" %} use authentication policy implementations from the Azure Core library where available.

-{% include requirement/MUST id="android-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.
+{% include requirement/MUST id="android-auth-provide-credential-types" %} define a public custom credential type which enables clients to authenticate requests using the custom scheme.

+{% include requirement/SHOULDNOT id="android-auth-credential-type-base" %} define custom credential types extending or implementing abstractions from Azure Core.
+This is especially true in type safe languages where extending or implementing this abstraction would break the type safety of other service clients, allowing users to instantiate them with the custom credential of the wrong service.

 {% include requirement/MUST id="android-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 If using a service-specific credential type, the implementation must be non-blocking and atomic.